Muraqaba: The Practice of Spiritual Awareness

 Muraqaba and dhikr are complementary practices, and in many traditions they are inseparable.
 Dhikr provides the content (the divine name, the formula of remembrance), while muraqaba provides the quality of attention.

 A useful analogy: dhikr is the words of a love letter, and muraqaba is the awareness that the Beloved is reading it.
-You can recite dhikr mechanically, without awareness of God’s presence, and it will still have some effect (the Sufi tradition teaches that even unconscious dhikr polishes the heart).
-But dhikr performed in the state of muraqaba, with full awareness that God is present, listening, closer than your own breath, has a qualitatively different power.
+You can recite dhikr mechanically, without awareness of God’s presence, and it will still have some effect.
+The Sufi tradition teaches that even unconscious dhikr polishes the heart.
+But dhikr performed in the state of muraqaba, with full awareness that God is present and listening, has a qualitatively different power.

 The Naqshbandi tradition formalizes this relationship: their silent dhikr is essentially muraqaba with dhikr woven into it.
 The practitioner sits in awareness of the divine presence and silently repeats the name of God in the heart.
 The dhikr maintains focus.
 The muraqaba provides depth.